Mohammed Jabbateh

 Mohammed Jabbateh (born September 1966, sometimes Jabateh), also known by his nom de guerre Jungle Jabbah, is a Liberian war criminal and former United Liberation Movement of Liberia for Democracy (ULIMO) and ULIMO-K commander who was convicted in the United States of lying to immigration authorities about his role in the First Liberian Civil War (1989-1997) when he sought asylum in the late 1990s.
 He was arrested in April 2016.
 On October 18, 2017, Jabbateh was tried and convicted in Philadelphia of two counts of fraud in immigration documents and two counts of perjury stemming from false statements he made when filing for asylum and permanent residence.
 He was sentenced to 30 years in prison the following April, the statutory maximum allowed.
 Jabbateh was the first person convicted of crimes stemming from war-related activities during the First Liberian Civil War.
 He lost his appeal in September 2020.

 Atrocities

 Jabbateh joined ULIMO in 1992.
 He rose to the rank of a commander.
 Jabbateh was the leader of the Zebra Battalion.
 The organization was responsible for countless atrocities, including the murders of hundreds of civilians, rape, sexual slavery, torture, ritual cannibalism, and human enslavement.
 In 1994, ULIMO split into two warring factions, ULIMO-K and ULIMO-J. Jabbateh stuck with the former organization.
 Both groups continued to commit atrocities.
 According to witnesses, Jabbateh would cut out the hearts of some of his victims and force their widows to cook them.
-He would then feed the cooked heart to his men, believing it give them strength.
+He would then feed the cooked heart to his men, believing it would give them strength.